Student Clubs

 club-arrow.jpg

 Inter-Club Council (ICC) is the decision-making body for the student clubs program made up of student club presidents.
-Matters brought before ICC may include approving new clubs, club funding proposals, collaboration opportunities, event announcements, institutional policy changes that impact students involved in clubs, and networking time for club representatives.
+Matters brought before ICC may include approving new clubs, changes to the Student Club manual, club funding requests, collaboration opportunities, event announcements, institutional policy changes that impact students involved in clubs, and networking time for club representatives.
 If there are any issues regarding protocol or other concerns, they may also be presented.
+If a club president wishes to present at ICC, your request must be submitted through Campus Groups at least two weeks before the ICC meeting you would like to present at.
+In accordance with the Club Manual, there must be at least 20 SLCC-recognized clubs present at the meeting for voting to occur.

 ICC Meetings are held on the first Wednesday of the month from Noon-1 p.m.